farahsaleem1995/MedicalCenter/docs/Features.md

   - `CanViewAllPatients`: Doctor, HealthcareStaff, SystemAdmin
 - **Resource-Based Authorization**: Users can only access their own data (for patient endpoints)
 - **Sensitive Information**: `IsActive` status is only exposed to system administrators through admin endpoints
+- **SystemAdmin Management**: All SystemAdmin users can retrieve/view SystemAdmin accounts.
+Creating, updating, deleting, and changing passwords for SystemAdmin accounts require `CanManageAdmins` policy (Super Admin only)

 ### Password Security